 2006 Uni Black Rabbit

-4 door - 5 spd - UM tune - Neuspeed P-flo - Eurojet exhaust - Koni yellow - DG Springs - Fogs - Euro tails - Ronal Goals (autoX) - SSM Magny Cours (winter) - Hatch pop kit - iPod adapter
+4 door - 5 spd - UM tune - Neuspeed P-flo - Eurojet exhaust - Koni yellow - DG Springs - Fogs - Euro tails - Ronal Goals (summer/autoX) - SSM Magny Cours (winter) - Hatch pop kit - iPod adapter

 My gti uses the same engine as your tiguan, my gas door says min 91 octane.